open-contracting/cove-ocds/docs/architecture.rst

 ``tests/`` also contains fixtures for testing, and the tests themselves; templates and related static files; code for the CLI version of the DRT; and locale files for translations.

-``cove_ocds/views.py`` does most of the heavy lifting of taking an input file from the web interface and carrying out the various validation checks and conversions, then piping the output back to the right templates.
+``cove_ocds/views.py`` does most of the heavy lifting of taking an input file from the web interface and carrying out the various validation checks, then piping the output back to the right templates.

 ``core/`` contains the Django components (settings, URL paths, server).